anthonyjsmith/anthonyjsmith.github.io/_posts/2021-02-25-why-did-jesus-have-to-die.md

 And the question for us, during this season of Lent, and every day, is whether we will follow Jesus.
 Whether we will entrust our lives to him.
 Whether through baptism we will die with him to the old way of being human, and rise as members of a new humanity.
 And whether we will go through life as members of his body, the church, eating and drinking in his presence, living lives of service and suffering and self-denial, and taking up our human vocation again, to make this world more beautiful and more glorious, so that we and the whole creation may one day be filled with God's presence and God's love.

-'He called the crowd with his disciples, and said to them, "If any want to become my followers, let them deny themselves and take up their cross and follow me.
+Jesus 'called the crowd with his disciples, and said to them, "If any want to become my followers, let them deny themselves and take up their cross and follow me.
 For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it."'